carlomarxdk/trilemma-of-truth/README.md

 > Same applies to `base_llama`, `_llama-3-8b-med`, `_llama-3.1-8b-bio`.

 ## 📝 Usage & Examples

-We use `Hydra` to run and manage most of our experiments.
+We use `Hydra` to run and manage our experiments.
+Refer to [Hydra Documentation](https://hydra.cc/docs/intro/) for help.

 ### 1. Collect Hidden Activations